AmitKumarDas/Decisions/blogs/thinking_in_types.md

 }

-// Onlines returns a list of storages that are online func (l storageList) Onlines() (u storageList) {
+// Onlines returns a list of storages that are online
+//
+// NOTE:
+// Programming is fun now.
+func (l storageList) Onlines() (u storageList) {
   return l.Filter(isOnline)
 }